tmasch/bpf_be/documentation/Iconobase - Classes.md

 Every place has to be connected to a parent place (e.g., a building to a town).
 Naturally, this will not be possible for the top parent (e.g. "Earth" or "Universe", should one allow for extraterrestrial places).
 In virtually all places, there will be one and only one parent.
 The only exception would be records of the type 'Town' - they could be connected to one record of the type 'Modern Region' and one or more records of the type 'Historical Region' (e.g., Bonn would be linked to the modern region "Nordrhein-Westfalen", but probably to the Historical Region "Mittelrhein").
 The former is used to locations of artworks, the latter for places of origin.
 In some cases, there might be several Historical Regions, e.g., the "Byzantium" and "Ottoman Empire" for Constantinople.
 (It might be possible that 'Historical Regions' might also have several other 'Historical Regions' as parents).

+**Edge between Place and Artwork (EdgePlaceArtwork):**

+This Edge is used to connect Artworks to the Place where they are (or were).
+The current field indicates if they are still there; additionally, dates can be given (not sure if the latter are really needed, but a date field is a standard features of the Edge, anyway).

 **Edge between Place and Iconography (EdgePlaceIconography):**